 This video explains how to align a coupler for a shaft properly.
 If your coupler isn't lined up properly, you will have issues with your shaft and possibly other parts not working from the same position at all times.
 You will need certain tools to do this right: a pair of vice grips, a socket wrench, and a file or marker.

 This video discusses how to remove the winding cones on commercial torsion springs.
 These, like the spring in the video, are big cones that require more effort to take off because the ends of the springs tend to be bent in on the cones if they have a big inside diameter.
 Commercial springs can also come in 2", 2 1/4", and 2 5/8" inside diameters, which wouldn't require the procedure you see done here.
 They will need to be bent up still to get the cones on properly, but won't need to be heated.

 This video discusses how to install winding cones on commercial torsion springs.
 There are more steps to this process than with a residential spring, and the inside diameters of these springs will be bigger.
 Commercial torsion springs can have a 2" inside diameter, but the size can go up from there.
-This video focusses on the much bigger inside diameter springs, because the cones of those require different installation than springs with an inside diameter of 2", 2 1/4", or 2 5/8".
+This video focuses on the much bigger inside diameter springs, because the cones of those require different installation than springs with an inside diameter of 2", 2 1/4", or 2 5/8".

 This video discusses how to cut your torsion springs, as well as spring blocking.
 This is a dangerous process that requires the use of a blowtorch in order to heat up the spring to be cut, so it is not something that is recommended without proper training and safety equipment.
-Safety goggles are essential as is common sense when working with a flame or anything that could possibly cause injury.
+Safety goggles are essential, as is common sense when working with a flame or anything that could possibly cause injury.